Articles | Volume 19, issue 6

 Short summary

-This study developed a deep learning model to predict the Arctic sea ice seasonally.
+This study developed a transformer-based deep learning model to predict the Arctic sea ice seasonally.
 By integrating the sea ice thickness data into the model, the spring prediction barrier of Arctic sea ice is optimized significantly.
-The model achieves better prediction skills than the typical numerical model in predicting September’s sea ice concentration seasonally.
-The sea ice thickness data plays a key role in reducing the prediction errors of the Beaufort Sea, the East Siberian Sea, and the Laptev Sea.
+The model achieves better skills than the typical numerical model in predicting September’s sea ice extent seasonally.
+The sea ice thickness data play a key role in reducing the prediction errors of the Beaufort Sea, the East Siberian Sea and the Laptev Sea.

 Xudong Zhang and Xiaofeng Li